mvdnbrk/laravel-postmark-webhooks/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 Postmark can send out several webhooks to *your* application when an event occurs.
-This way Postmark is able to immediately notify you when something new occured.
+This way Postmark is able to immediately notify you when something new occurs.

 This package can help you handle those webhooks.